 You probably already have some auto mechanic tools such as wrenches and screwdrivers.
 A socket set, a floor jack, and a jack stand will be very useful as well.
 After the main restoration, you will most likely need to paint the car, so a sanding machine and spray gun might be necessary.
 Don’t forget to create a color scheme for your car.
 And depending on your choice, you may need to find some original paint.

 If most of it is damaged, you will most likely need to replace it or refit it with new fabrics or leather.
 Keep in mind that once you start diving deeper into the process, you may find more things that need to be replaced or repaired.
 That is the beauty of it, after all.
 Digging deeper into the car completely engulfs you.
 You realize how much you can do with your own hands, and it makes you fall in love with the process and the vehicle even more.

 A new hobby is born?

 So, there you have a few basic tips on what to expect from a classic car restoration process and what would be the associated costs.

 Check out this guide by Hemmings Motor News with some of the best cars to restore, which may help you choose your next classic car project.
 Good luck, and remember that the most important tool in this job will be your hands driven by passion.

-And if you find your classic automobile hundreds of miles away or all the way across the country, give us a call and we will arrange the car shipping service for your classic vehicle.
+And if you find your classic automobile hundreds of miles away, give us a call and we will arrange the car shipping service for your classic vehicle.

-Your classic car will be most likely inoperable (if you have decided to really get your hands dirty!), which means that the cost to transport it will be higher.
-Shipping is often a part of the restoration process, so don’t hesitate to reach out to us by dropping us a line via our online chat or call us at (818) 850-5258 and we will be happy to help you get your next restoration project started!
+Your classic car will be most likely inoperable (if you have decided to really get your hands dirty!), which means that the cost to transport it may be higher.
+Shipping is often a part of the restoration process, so don’t hesitate to reach out to us online or call us at (818) 850-5258 and we will be happy to help you get your next restoration project started!